mohamedfahd12345/CLEAN-BLOG/README.md

 <h1>Descripition </h1>
 •It is like medium website <br/>
-•It allows the user to register, log in, log out, create blogs, vote on existing blogs, add comments, save the blog he likes,edit or delete his blog, see most views blogs, see most likes blogs and see categories.
+•It allows the user to register, log in, log out, create blogs, vote on existing blogs, add comments, save the blog he likes,edit or delete his blog, see most views blogs, see most likes blogs and see categories.<br/>
 •It allows the admin to see all users and their blogs.
 It is like a medium website.